codeweavers/fed-graduate-role/README.md

 So there are a few things to look at.
 I'll start with ERROR 1.

-1. ERROR 1: I've now got Angular listening on port 5500 (`ng serve --port 5500`) 👀
+1. ERROR 1: I've now got Angular listening on port 5500 (`ng serve --port 5500`) I can open it in a new browser tab by adding `ng serve --port 5500 --open`👀

+ - It still has the ERROR 404 (Not Found) - so, now I know it's listening on the right port, maybe there's something wrong with how I'm pointing to the styles.scss and main.ts files?
+ - Have just double-checked json settings to make sure any instances of port 4200 have been changed to port 5500
+ - I deleted the styles and main links from the HTML and all the ERRORS disappeared.
+Still not showing anything on the page, though.
+Will keep reading Angular docs and looking at their example.

+- VERY EXCITED: I just got 'Understanding Angular' to appear on my Live Server screen (yay!)
+- I put that in the 'app.component.html' file, so perhaps I need to focus there?
+-